-This article talks about a specific data engineering scenario where data gets moved from the popular Amazon S3 to Snowflake, a well-known cloud data warehousing software.
+This article talks about a specific Data Engineering scenario where data gets moved from the popular Amazon S3 to Snowflake, a well-known cloud Data Warehousing Software.
 Before we dive deeper into understanding the steps, let us first understand these individual systems.

-Moving Data from Amazon S3 to Snowflake
+How to Set up Amazon S3 to Snowflake Integration?

-- Configuring an S3 Bucket for Access
+Step 1: Configuring an S3 Bucket for Access

-- To authenticate access control to an S3 bucket during a data load/unload operation, Amazon Web Services provides an option to create Identity Access Management (IAM) users with the necessary permissions.
+To authenticate access control to an S3 bucket during a data load/unload operation, Amazon Web Services provides an option to create Identity Access Management (IAM) users with the necessary permissions.

-- In case there are a larger number of users, another option is to create an IAM role and assign this role to a set of users.
+In case there are a larger number of users, another option is to create an IAM role and assign this role to a set of users.
 The IAM role will be created with the necessary access permissions to an S3 bucket, and any user having this role can run data load/unload operations without providing any set of credentials.

-- Data Preparation
+Step 2: Data Preparation

 There are a couple of things to be kept in mind in terms of preparing the data.
-They are –
+They are:

-- Compression – Compression of files stored in the S3 bucket is highly recommended, especially for bigger data sets, to help with the smooth and faster transfer of data.
-Any of the following compression methods can be used –
+- Compression: Compression of files stored in the S3 bucket is highly recommended, especially for bigger data sets, to help with the smooth and faster transfer of data.
+Any of the following compression methods can be used:

 - raw deflate